Sustainability

 • Installing high-efficiency gas boilers, converting the heavy oil boiler to a gas boiler, and other energy-saving equipment

-At Takara Shuzo, we are promoting high-efficiencytransportation, energy-saving vehicle operations,and modal shifts, improving loading efficiency forproducts shipped by truck and tanker, and takingother measures to reduce CO2 emissions duringproduct transportation.
-In fiscal 2023, CO2 emissionsfrom transportation processes were 13,200 t-CO2, a17.5% reduction from the base year of fiscal 2018,achieving the target.
+At Takara Shuzo, we are promoting high-efficiency transportation and reduction of reshipments, energysaving vehicle operations, and modal shifts, improving loading efficiency for products shipped by truck and tanker, and taking other measures to reduce CO2 emissions during product transportation.

 Examples of initiatives to reduce CO2 emissions from transportation processes